sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 $$ \left[\dfdx{i}{j} \neq 0\right]_{1 \le j \le n} \, , $$

-we can instead represent the sparsity pattern of the $i$-th row of a Jacobian by the corresponding **index set of non-zero values**
+we can instead represent the sparsity pattern of the $i$-th row of a Jacobian matrix by the corresponding **index set of non-zero values**

 $$ \left\{j \;\Bigg|\; \dfdx{i}{j} \neq 0\right\} \, . $$